 I love spicy food as much as the next person, but working with spicy peppers?
 Not so fun.
-There have been many times where I've diced up serranos or habaneros for salsa or tiny little Thai chiles for a curry or stir-fry and suffer from stinging, burning fingers when they come in contact with the oils in the chile peppers.
+There have been many times when I've diced up serranos or habaneros for salsa or tiny little Thai chiles for a curry or stir-fry and suffered from stinging, burning fingers when they come in contact with the oils in the peppers.
 And don't even get me started on the time I accidentally rubbed my eyes!

 More about peppers: A Guide to Common Hot Peppers

-But if you forgot to wear gloves or didn't have any around, here are our favorite remedies for burning fingers:
+But if you forgot to wear gloves or don't have any around, here are our favorite remedies for burning fingers.

 Oil helps dissolve the hot chili oils.
 Some have even claimed that rubbing your hands with just a touch of vegetable or olive oil (but not enough for your hands to become slippery) before cutting peppers will coat them enough to prevent the sting from happening in the first place.

 Many dish soaps can dissolve oils and are more effective than regular hand soap.
 Reach for this to wash your hands after dicing up peppers.

 Chili oil and capsaicin are more soluble in alcohol than in water, so a good splash of rubbing alcohol or even high-proof alcohol like vodka can help wash it away.

 4. Whole Milk or Yogurt